A TTL-based Approach for Content Placement in Edge Networks

+{Note that constraint~(\ref{eq:hpbmcdp2}) ensures $h_{il} \le 1\; \forall i \in \mathcal{D},\;l=1, \cdots, |p|,$ provided $h_{il} \ge 0.$ One can assume that $h_{il} \ge 0$ holds in writing down \eqref{eq:primal1}.
+This would be true, for example, if the utility function is a $\beta$-fair utility function with $\beta > 0$ (Section $2.5$\cite{srikant13}).
+For other utility functions, it is challenging to incorporate constraint (\ref{eq:hpbmcdp3}) since it introduces $n|p|$ additional price functions.
+For all cases evaluated across various system parameters we found $h_{il} \ge 0$ to hold true.
+Hence we ignore constraint (\ref{eq:hpbmcdp3}) in the primal formulation and define the following objective function}

-where $C_l(\cdot)$ and $\tilde{C}_i(\cdot)$ are convex and non-decreasing penalty functions denoting the cost for violating constraints~(\ref{eq:hpbmcdp1}) and~(\ref{eq:hpbmcdp2}).
-Therefore, it is clear that $Z(\cdot)$ is strictly concave.
-Hence, a natural way to obtain the maximal value of~(\ref{eq:primal}) is to use the standard \emph{gradient ascent algorithm} to move the variable $h_{il}$ for $i\in\mathcal{D}$ and $l\in\{1,\cdots,|p|\}$ in the direction of the gradient, given as
+It is clear that $Z(\cdot)$ is strictly concave.
+Hence, a natural way to obtain the maximal value of~(\ref{eq:primal}) is to use the standard \emph{gradient ascent algorithm} to move the variable $h_{il}$ for $i\in\mathcal{D}$ and $l\in\{1,\cdots,|p|\}$ in the direction of gradient,